legion-labs/legion/docs/data-pipeline/OVERVIEW.md

 ##### 	Dependency Processing (compilation order and invalidation)

 Asset build process reads asset dependencies from `.meta` files in order to determine the order in which the assets need to be processed and to determine if an asset needs to be rebuilt.

+A dependency filtering (by type) is required to be able to reduce the dependencies for various processes (i.e. include only the geometry in navmesh generation).

 ##### 	Specialized Output (i.e. platform, game version)